 Court upholds firing of Iowa judge who criticized governor

-This Dec.
-21, 2016, file booking photo provided by the Polk County Sheriff's Office in Des Moines, Iowa, shows Susan Ackerman, a former administrative law judge for Iowa Workforce Development.
-A court ruling issued Thursday, Jan.
-12, 2017, upheld the firing of Ackerman who helped expose improper political pressure in Gov. Terry Branstad's administration, saying she lied to get her adult daughter state-funded health insurance.
+A court has upheld the firing of a judge who helped expose improper political pressure in Gov. Terry Branstad's administration, agreeing with an arbitrator she lied to get her daughter state-funded health benefits.
+Iowa district judge Douglas Staskal Thursday rejected a union's arguments the arbitrator who upheld Susan Ackerman's January 2015 firing was biased and lacked "substantial evidence."

 Add your comments below